Description

 Salmon Fishing River Whiteadder

-The Whiteadder although a tributary of the Tweed is a salmon river in its own right.
-This is a small easily fished river and a rod between 10ft summer and 13ft for heavier water/ autumn conditions is ideal.
-When the Tweed is flooded, often the Whiteadder is a good option as water levels are more regulated by the Whiteadder reservoir at the head of the river.
+This beautiful river, although a tributary of the Tweed is a salmon river in its own right.
+This is a small easily fished river and a rod between 10ft (summer) and 12ft for heavier water/ autumn conditions.
+In fact when the Tweed is in spate, the Whiteadder can be a good alternative.
+Since water levels are more regulated by the reservoir at the head of the system.

 Most fishing can be done with shallow, non obtrusive wading and long casting is not necessary.
-We hold in stock Scott Mackenzie Atlas switch rods, in 11ft, 4 inch, 12ft 7 inch, that are ideal tools for fishing this river.
+We hold in stock Sage Single hand R8 and switch rods, in 11ft, 4 inch, 12ft 7 inch, that are ideal tools for fishing this river.
+You can also fish for salmon with single hand rods.
+Salmon can be sight fished and your guide can assist by guiding you onto fish.